go-critic/go-critic/docs/overview.md

 <a name="nestingReduce-ref"></a>
 ## nestingReduce
-Finds where nesting level could be reduced
+Finds where nesting level could be reduced.

 **Before:**
 ```go